Outurnate/homepage/content/tesla-coil-square-wave-midi-synthesizer-part-1.md

 }
 ```

 First, I will define four utility functions.
 The first will be called whenever the state changes and will update the underlying oscillator with the latest frequency.
-To do this, we take the top note on the stack and the current pitch bend value and calculate the note's frequency,  The formula for deriving frequency given MIDI note number `n` and pitch bend value `p`, given A4=440Hz is as follows:
+To do this, we take the top note on the stack and the current pitch bend value and calculate the note's frequency.
+The formula for deriving frequency given MIDI note number `n` and pitch bend value `p`, given A4=440Hz is as follows:

 $$
 "frequency" = 440xx2^((n-69)/12+(p-8192)/(4096xx12))